Exploring the Documentation

 • replicating-blumeops provides the overview, with linked tutorials that go deep on individual components

-• explanation covers architecture and design rationale
+• Explanation covers architecture and design rationale

 • Reference pages show specific configuration choices